The route less traveled: private aviation eyes limited direct flights to lure execs

 U.S. commercial airline flights, while soaring over 2020 levels, were still down 20% compared with 2019, according to the weekly average from July 21-28 from FlightAware.
 By contrast Business aviation flights were up 23% for the week compared with 2019.

-David McCown, president of the Americas for Air Partner PLC (AIRA.L), which provides aircraft charters among other services, expects to get some new corporate shuttle contracts "coming online by Q3, certainly by Q4."
+David McCown, president of the Americas for Air Partner PLC, which provides aircraft charters among other services, expects to get some new corporate shuttle contracts “coming online by Q3, certainly by Q4.”

 He said UK-based Air Partner brokered a new shuttle contract in 2020 from an energy company that couldn’t find a direct airline flight to Latin America due to cutbacks.